Types of oak leaf.

 We speak of 'the oak tree', but there are, in fact, two native British species, several more European ones, and a world total of about 500, many of which are tropical.
-All are included in the genus Quercus, whose common characteristic is the curious and easily recognisable fruit which we call the acorn.
-Two of those mentioned below are native British trees, two have been introduced into the country, and the fifth, the Cork Oac, is a European tree of great economic importance.
+All are included in the genus Quercus, whose common characteristic is the curious and easily recognizable fruit which we call the acorn.
+Two of those mentioned below are native British trees, two have been introduced into the country, and the fifth, the cork oak, is a European tree of great economic importance.

 It is easy to identify these two trees in summer or winter, as the leaves are present in summer and it is easy to find acorns in winter.
-The Sessile Oak is dominant in Wales, but occurs here and there throughout Britian.
+The sessile oak is dominant in Wales, but occurs here and there throughout Britain.

 Pollination of the oak flower is effected by the wind and is of a type known as anemophilous.

 The acorn is the fruit of the oak.
 Acorns are valuable as food for pigs.

 |Oak spangle galls

 Galls are growths that appear on plants, caused by the action of tiny insects.
 More types are found on oaks than any other plant.

 The 'oak apple' is a typical gall, a spongy, pinkish mass caused by a minute wasp, Biorhiza pallida.
 'Bullet' or 'marble galls' are round, hard galls that are also common on oak trees; whilst the ones shown here, growing on a leaf, are known as 'spangle galls'.

 Oak timber is very strong and, on account of the tannic acid it contains, very resistant to water.
 It is used for under-water construction, for railway sleepers, and for making trucks and railway rolling stock, which must stand up to hard usage.
 Oak makes good furniture, and casks for maturing brandy, too, are traditionally made of it.
 Finally, oak yields high-quality charcoal.